BRGM/ComPASS/doc/tutorial.rst

   to set the temperature to 20C.

-* What happends if you add the capillary pressure and the relative permeabilities ?
+* What happends if you add the capillary pressure and the relative permeabilities?

 * The convergence is difficult to obtain, in particular the first time step.
-  Then a solution is to call the :func:`simulation.standard_loop` a first time without the van Genuchten Pc nor kr over a very small number of time steps, to do so add :code:`nitermax = 5` in the argument list of :func:`simulation.standard_loop`.
+  Then a solution is to call the :func:`simulation.standard_loop <ComPASS.timeloops.standard_loop>` function a first time without the van Genuchten Pc nor kr over a very small number of time steps, to do so add :code:`nitermax = 5` in the argument list of :func:`simulation.standard_loop <ComPASS.timeloops.standard_loop>`.
   It will stop the time loop after 5 iterations, which will compute an initialization.
-  After the call to the :func:`simulation.standard_loop` set the Pc and kr, don't forget to initialize again the Dirichlet nodes (the :func:`simulation.build_state` function depends on the Pc) and call again the :func:`simulation.standard_loop` function to simulate the total time.
+  After the call to the :func:`simulation.standard_loop <ComPASS.timeloops.standard_loop>` function, set the Pc and kr, don't forget to initialize again the Dirichlet nodes (the :func:`simulation.build_state` function depends on the Pc) and call again the
+  :func:`simulation.standard_loop <ComPASS.timeloops.standard_loop>` function
+  to simulate the total time.

   Remark: the output of the :func:`simulation.standard_loop` is the time reached.
 It is useful sometimes so set that time as the initial time